thebenana/Super-Awesome-Coding-Knowledge/README.md

-# JAVAKnowledge
+# Super Awesome Coding Knowledge (SACK)

-This is a compilation of my most interesting Java/C projects.
-Some programs include driver test code from my previous professors to verify the integrity of the code.
+This is a compilation of my most interesting programming projects.
+Some programs include driver test code to verify the integrity of the code.